 The Department is located in the Old Library - see directions and floorplan.

 The two main catalogues - the Online Catalogue and the 1872 Catalogue Online (described in Guide to the Catalogues) - are available on the Library website.
 They are also viewable on PCs in the Early Printed Books Reading Room and elsewhere in the Library.

 A reference collection is located on the open shelves within the reading room, identifiable by the shelfmark OL in the Online Catalogue.
 These works may be used at any time during opening hours without being requested in advance.

-The vast majority of Early Printed Books' works are held in closed access stacks and must be requested using green call slips where Stella Search catalogue states "call slip only", or via the standard Automated Stack Request system.
+The vast majority of Early Printed Books' works are held in storage and must be requested using green call slips where Stella Search catalogue states "call slip only", or via the standard Automated Storage Request system.
 Please request items in plenty of time, especially when you are working to a deadline.
-Everything requested on a green call slip will be delivered to EPB, as will anything with a shelfmark beginning OLS, all Irish Archival material and items published before 1950.
+Everything requested on a green call slip will be delivered to EPB, as will anything with a shelfmark beginning OLS and items published before 1950.
 Some other collections must also be read in EPB.

-Stack requests placed at the EPB Service Counter for material in EPB Stacks should be delivered within an hour and a half.
+Storage requests placed at the EPB Service Counter for material in EPB storage should be delivered within an hour and a half.
 Requests placed at other Service Counters will take longer.
-More information on Stack Requests is available.
+More information on Storage Requests is available.